2nd May 2012

 Bereaved families from across Wales attended an event at the National Assembly on Wednesday 2nd May, to raise awareness of sudden cardiac death in the young.

-Organised by CRY, the welshas1event highlighted the fact that at least 12 apparently fit and healthy people (aged 14 – 35) die every week in the UK from previously undiagnosed heart defects.
+Organised by CRY, the event highlighted the fact that at least 12 apparently fit and healthy people (aged 14 – 35) die every week in the UK from previously undiagnosed heart defects.
 Worryingly, 80% of these young people will have had no symptoms.

 To help illustrate these shocking figures and the devastating impact of sudden death in young people, 12 life-sized cut-out silhouettes (which have become a well-known and emotive feature at CRY events) were on display (right).